 I’ve always enjoyed writing about food in a non-academic sense, but the internship gave me the time and space to really practice communicating academic research to the public.
 I was able to learn from my colleagues about how they communicate knowledge throughout their properties, via guides, storytelling and displays, and I adapted that into my own writing for the NTS.

-I also got the opportunity to deliver my tour to the press, so that was excellent practice in speaking to the public, rather than at an academic conference.
-My ability to confidently speak about my research in an engaging, non-specialist way was definitely improved by the internship.
+I also got the opportunity to deliver my tour to the press, which was excellent practice for speaking to the public, rather than at an academic conference.
+My ability to speak confidently about my research in an engaging, non-specialist way was definitely improved by the internship.

 Do you have any tips for researchers looking to do an internship?